 Opening our eyes to the oppression, violence, and injustice in the world can be an overwhelming experience.
 In order to help our church community meaningfully engage global issues with an outward orientation, Cedar Park has chosen to narrow our focus to three geographical areas where people have not had much exposure to the gospel – India, the Arab world, and Southeast Asia.
 We currently offer long term and active support to missionaries and organizations who serve in these areas.
 Below are snapshots of some of the missionaries and cross-cultural partnerships Cedar Park has on-going relationships with.
-In addition to these church-wide focal areas, individuals and LIFE Groups at Cedar Park are involved with global ministries in Guatemala, Haiti and other countries.
+In addition to these church-wide focal areas, individuals and Life Groups at Cedar Park are involved with global ministries in Guatemala, Haiti and other countries.

 Change The World

 In order to foster a multi-generational engagement in missions, we as a church community support our cross-cultural ministry partners through prayer, financial giving, and visiting them to bear witness to their ministry.
-Cedar Park divides each year into four, three month seasons, within which we specifically highlight one of our focus areas.

 - Teachable moments during the service